Consensys/Uniswap-audit-report-2018-12/Uniswap-working.md

 There is also nothing that checks for the legitimacy of any ERC20 that gets inserted through the Factory, though the Exchange itself is created via a template, so the Exchange code can't be tampered with.
 The ERC20 tokens could be contracts designed to attack uniswap, or particularly vulnerable contracts might be added more prone to attack.

+#### Malicious Web Attacker

+Since the front-facing portion of Uniswap is hosted on a website, anyone who gains access to the DNS, hosting, or Cloudflare account could deploy a malicious uniswap frontend that could, among other things, redirect transactions meant for the exchanges to a wallet controlled by the attacker.
+An attacker may also go after one of the many dependencies pulled in by NPM to inject themselves into the deployment process.

 ## 3 Issue Overview